Sebokolodi/SkyTiles/README.md

     casa_tiling.py   : The actual script for generating tile images.
 This script uses CASA (previously known as CASAPY) to generate the tiles.
 CASA function called imregrid is used for tiling (interpolation='cubic').
+CASA works wlel with our radio data.

     renaming_tiles.py: Script used to rename tiles fits data to a format agreed upon by the team: prefix_cenfreq_resol_RADEC_tileID_Stokes_version.fits